 - Your writing samples must be combined into a single PDF document (max.
 10 pages total), labeled as follows: "ACMP application - Your Name - Location” (for example: "ACMP application - Jane Doe - NYC").

-If you have questions about the program, please email them to Gillian Carver, Programs & Communication Coordinator, at email@example.com.
+If you are unsure whether or not you are eligible for this program or if you have any other questions about the program, please email them to Gillian Carver, Programs & Communications Coordinator, at email@example.com.